 The Evolutionary Perspective

-The raw dog meaning is rooted in the belief that dogs, as descendants of wolves, are biologically designed to thrive on a diet that closely resembles what their ancestors would have eaten in the wild.
+The raw dog diet is rooted in the belief that dogs, as descendants of wolves, are biologically designed to thrive on a diet that closely resembles what their ancestors would have eaten in the wild.
 This perspective emphasises the importance of feeding dogs natural, unprocessed foods that are rich in nutrients and free from artificial additives.

 Can Dogs Eat Raw Beef?